pyrhae/Covid-19-A-Squint/chap02English_Materials/Opposition_Faction/Chinas_Chernobyl_moment.md

 They urge people around the world to confront “an inconvenient truth” about China.

-“By politicizing all aspects of life including people’s health, continued autocratic one-party rule in the People’s Republic of China has endangered everyone,” they write, suggesting that the intentions of the Communist Party of China can no longer be trusted.
+“**By politicizing all aspects of life including people’s health, continued autocratic one-party rule in the People’s Republic of China has endangered everyone,**” they write, suggesting that the intentions of the Communist Party of China can no longer be trusted.

 “We should pay greater attention to the voices of what can be termed ‘unofficial’ China.
 These independent-minded academics, doctors, entrepreneurs, citizen journalists, public interest lawyers and young students no longer accept the CCP’s rule by fear.
 Neither should you.”